wetransform-os/ProMCDA/README.md

 and ```get_normalized_values_with_robustness_indicators``` methods, which return respectively:

 - normalization with robustness on indicators: Pandas DataFrame with normalized indicators x num_runs;
-- aggregation with robustness on weights: Tuple (means, normalized_means, stds); each objet is a Pandas DataFrame;
+- aggregation with robustness on weights: Tuple (means, normalized_means, stds); each object is a Pandas DataFrame;
 - aggregation with robustness one weight at time: dictionary with keys referring to means, normalized_means, and stds of the aggregated scores; each dictionary contains another dictionary with keys referring to the indicator whose weight has been perturbed;
-- aggregation with robustness on indicators: Tuple (means, normalized_means, stds); each objet is a Pandas DataFrame.
+- aggregation with robustness on indicators: Tuple (means, normalized_means, stds); each object is a Pandas DataFrame.

 The output of ```run``` adapts to the type of analysis performed.